-- Be submitted by Complainant or Respondent, rather than by an Advisor, Support Person or other third party; - Where a form is available at investigations.uoregon.edu for a petition, both Parties must use that form for the petition; - Provide a brief written statement regarding the reason for the exception; - Be received by the date specified in these procedures and where not specified no later than a date that gives the Investigator or Decision-maker a reasonable amount of time to consider the request.
+- Provide a brief statement (oral or written) regarding the reason for the exception; and - Be made by the date specified in these procedures and where not specified no later than a date that gives the Investigator or Decision-maker a reasonable amount of time to consider the request.

 The University has the discretion to grant or deny petitions.
-Where the outcome of a petition has the potential to impact both Parties, the University will may choose to provide the other Party with an opportunity to respond to the petition.
+Where the outcome of a petition has the potential to impact both Parties, the University may choose to provide the other Party with an opportunity to respond to the petition.